Research and Collecting

 The level of detail required in reports must be commensurate with the detail and scope of research or collecting conducted:

-- If the research involves species surveys, a park-specific list of the species found must be provided and include additional details such as the habitat in which they was found or other notable observations and management implications.
+- If the research involves species surveys, a park-specific list of the species found must be provided and include additional details such as the habitat in which they were found or other notable observations and management implications.

 - If GPS locations are taken on rare species or similarly significant resources, the GPS data (coordinates) and/or GIS data (shapefiles) must be provided.

-- If data gathered provides information of population abundance, status, or trends, those data must be provided.
+- If data gathered provides information of population abundance, status or trends, those data must be provided.

 - If the research involves establishment of monitoring plots, either GPS coordinates or a map showing the locations of the plots must be included in the report.